USA Customs Clearance Logo White

 copy-link-to-clipboard Copy URL to Clipboard

-To further illustrate the growing demand for window AC units in the United States, let’s take a look at five years worth of stateside air conditioner shipments.
+To further illustrate the growing demand for window AC units in the United States, I’ve listed five years worth of stateside window AC unit shipments in the table below.

 What Types of Air Conditioners Can You Import?

-There are various types of air conditioners to consider importing, each catering to different consumer needs.
+There are various types of AC units to consider importing, each catering to different consumer needs.

-• Wall air conditioners: Similar to window AC units, but designed to mount in a wall rather than a window.
+• Wall Units: Similar to window units, but designed to mount in a wall rather than a window.

-• Portable air conditioners: Lightweight and easy to move, these units are gaining popularity year after year.
+• Portable AC: Lightweight and easy to move, these units are gaining popularity year after year.

-• Ductless air conditioners: Hot on the heels of traditional central AC units, ductless air conditioners are an affordable, ultra-modern cooling solution.
+• Ductless Mini-Splits: Hot on the heels of traditional central units, ductless air conditioners are an affordable, ultra-modern cooling solution.

 USA CUSTOMS CLEARANCE